jordi-zaragoza/face_classifier/README.md

 I cannot upload the datasets as they are mostly from weddings of a friend photographer.

 # How it works
+The main goal is to find if a face has opened or closed eyes.
-The program will check conditions and then continue or not depending on the result:
+For this purpose the program will check a condition and then continue to the next one depending on the result, the order is as follows:

-1) Blurry picture
+1) Check if Blurry picture -> Continues if its not blurry
-2) Profile/Frontal
+2) Profile/Frontal picture -> Continues if its frontal
-3) Sunglasses
+3) Wearing Sunglasses -> Continue if not sunglasses detected
-4) Open-Closed eyes
+4) Check Open-Closed eyes